uvaai/ml1/10 week1/40 Turing Test/submit.md

 6, whichever you think provides the most convincing argument.
-For this written assignment, you'll need to argue whether or not you ended up agreeing with Turing's main question "Can machines think?", by either further countering or agreeing with your chosen objection.
+For this written assignment, you'll need to argue whether or not you ended up agreeing with Turing's main question "Can machines think?", by either further countering or agreeing with, your chosen objection.

 Turing gives a description and a counterargument for each of these objections.
 Write your own reply to Turing for the objection you chose, responding to his